edinburgh-napier/SET09102/notes/unit2_processes/code_reviews_tips.md

     > Follow coding standards and best practices from the start to avoid getting a lot of style-related
     > comments.
     >
-    > Familiarize yourself with the coding standards and guidelines used by your team.
+    > Familiarise yourself with the coding standards and guidelines used by your team.
 Tools like
     > linters (e.g., ESLint for JavaScript) can help you catch many formatting issues before you
     > submit a PR.